ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 ## Validators {#validators}

-In order to run a validator it is first necessary to deposit 32 test-ether into the Kiln deposit contract.
-This means the user must have access to an account containing 32 ETH.
+In order to run a validator you must first have access to 32 testnet ETH, which must be deposited into the Kiln deposit contract.
 This can be done by following the step-by-step guide on the [Kiln Launchpad](https://kiln.launchpad.ethereum.org/en/).
-Do this on a desktop/laptop, built do not generate keys - this can be done directly on the Raspberry Pi.
+Do this on a desktop/laptop, but do not generate keys—this can be done directly on the Raspberry Pi.

 Open a terminal on the Raspberry Pi and run the following command to generate the deposit keys: